-Accredited by the Institution of Mechanical Engineers, the mechanical engineering HNC will help build a firm foundation for employment as a senior technician in a range of engineering sectors including aviation, defence, medical engineering, engineering management, manufacturing, and the automotive industry.
+The HNC Mechanical Engineering will help build a firm foundation for employment as a senior technician in a range of engineering sectors including aviation, defence, medical engineering, engineering management, manufacturing, and the automotive industry.

-This two year part-time Mechanical Engineering course is ideal if you’re looking to develop your skills and knowledge to progress.
-It has been developed alongside industry professionals, which ensures that you will gain the understanding and experience that employers are looking for.
-You will gain transferable skills in communication, problem-solving and team work, which will make you attractive to employers in other sectors.
+You will gain transferable skills in communication, problem-solving and teamwork, which will make you attractive to employers in other sectors.
 Successful completion will give you the academic qualifications required to gain EngTech status.

-This mechanical engineering qualification includes around nine hours (part-time) per week in lectures, seminars and tutorials.
+This mechanical engineering qualification is taught via lectures, seminars and tutorials.
 You will also undertake practical work using specialist workshop and laboratory facilities.
 The time you are expected to commit to study may vary depending on your existing qualifications and previous experience.

 Our Mechanical Engineering facilities are excellent.
 They include: